SIMEXP/niak/pipe_preprocessing.md

 opt.regress_confounds.thre_fd = 0.5;
 ```

-**Slow time drifts**.
-A model of low-frequency temporal drifts as well as high frequency noise is generated using [niak_brick_time_filter](https://github.com/SIMEXP/niak/blob/master/bricks/fmri_preprocess/niak_brick_time_filter.m).
+**Slow time drifts/high frequencies** A model of low-frequency temporal drifts as well as high frequency noise is generated using [niak_brick_time_filter](https://github.com/SIMEXP/niak/blob/master/bricks/fmri_preprocess/niak_brick_time_filter.m).
 The correction of slow time drifts is highly recommended because the frequencies below 0.01 Hz explain a large portion of the variance of the data, and mainly reflect motion artifacts.
 The correction of high-frequency noise is reducing the degrees of freedom of the time series without significant gain in SNR, so it is in general not advisable.
 It still seems to be common practice to filter out frequency above 0.08 Hz is the resting-state community, but this is not the default parameter in NIAK.
 ```matlab
  % Cut-off frequency for removal of low frequencies (in Hz).
  % A cut-off of -Inf will result in no high-pass filtering.